overnode-org/overnode/seeds/vagrant/README.md

 ### Prerequisites

-- [VirtualBox 5.1.22](https://www.virtualbox.org/wiki/Downloads).
-It is used to run virtual machines.
-    - Note: later version may work but has not been tried.
-    - [windows only] C:\Program Files\Oracle\VirtualBox\drivers\network\*\*.inf files -> Right click -> Install
 - [Vagrantup 1.9.2] (https://www.vagrantup.com/downloads.html).
 It is used to create virtual machines atuomatically.
     - Note: later version may work but has not been tried.
 - ssh in PATH (adding ssh coming with git is fine)
 - Valid configuration for `http_proxy`, `https_proxy` and `no_proxy` environment variables if behind proxy
 - Internet connection
+- Either [Hyper-V for Windows 10](https://blogs.technet.microsoft.com/canitpro/2015/09/08/step-by-step-enabling-hyper-v-for-use-on-windows-10/) or [VirtualBox 5.1.22](https://www.virtualbox.org/wiki/Downloads) virtualization provider.
+    - Note: earlier or later version may work but has not been tested.
+    - [Windows and VirtualBox only] C:\Program Files\Oracle\VirtualBox\drivers\network\*\*.inf files -> Right click -> Install
+    - [Windows and Hyper-V only] requires at least one active Internal Virtual Switch with internet connectivity [enabled via ICS](https://www.technig.com/connect-hyper-v-machines-to-internet/).

 ### Installation Steps

-- Enable or disable machines in `Vagranthosts.yaml` file.
+- Enable or disable machines in `Vagranthosts.yaml` file (self documented).
 - Run `vagrant up` in the current directory and wait until virtual machines are created, up and running.

 ### Operation Steps